mskcc/tempoSig/README.md

 Use by the following command:

 `YOUR_CATALOG_FILE`: the absolute path of your catalog file \
-`YOUR_OUTPUT_FOLDER`: the absolute path of your folder that will save the output
+`YOUR_OUTPUT_FOLDER`: the absolute path of your folder where output will be saved

 Create tempoSig program container:
 ```bash